 Our unique combination of knowledge and skill sets is the critical success factor which has allowed us to excel as a world-class consulting entity in the aerospace industry and in anywhere iterative design and analysis is needed to achieve peak performance.

-Bob is co-founder of Peregrine Turbine Technologies, LLC (PTT) and is serving a Chief Business Development Officer and COO for the Company.
+Bob is co-founder of Peregrine Turbine Technologies, LLC (PTT) and is serving as the Chief Business Development Officer and COO for the Company.
 David Stapp, CEO, and Bob founded PTT in 2012 and are leading the Company’s technology and business development.

-For the prior six (6) years Bob successfully conducted similar activities in his role as Principal for American Capital, a private equity company with a BDE format.
-American Capital Ltd. (Nasdaq: ACAS), with $18 billion in capital resources under management, is a publicly-traded private equity firm and global asset manager.
-Bob’s primary responsibilities at ACAS were to work with its portfolio companies with and on their BODs, to identify and execute strategies and tactics that deliver profitable growth and increased value for their shareholders, customers, and employees.
+Prior to co-founding PTT, Bob was a Principal for American Capital Ltd. (Nasdaq: ACAS), a private equity company with in excess of 220 portfolio companies and $18 billion in capital resources under management.
+Bob’s primary responsibilities at ACAS were to work with its portfolio companies, with and on their BODs, to identify and execute strategies and tactics that deliver profitable growth and increased value for their shareholders, customers, and employees.
 Bob has dealt with a wide range of Small to Middle Market companies.

-In addition, he served six (6) years with the US Army Corps of Engineers.
+In addition to various earlier operational roles with Union Carbide and other diversified Industrial products companies, he served six (6) years with the US Army Corps of Engineers.

 Bob is a Maine native and received his BS degrees from the University of Maine.